-But did you know that Square offers payroll services, as well?
-Square Payroll integrates with Square POS systems to pay both contractors and employees.
+Square Payroll integrates with the Square POS system to pay both contractors and employees.
 That’s the main idea—but, of course, there’s much more to it than those basics.

 To help you wrap your head around the details, we’ve compiled a Square Payroll review on all the information you need to decide whether or not it’s the right software for your business.

-Let’s dive into this comprehensive Square Payroll review so that you can learn all of the details on this payroll option.
+Let’s dive into this comprehensive review so that you can learn all of the details on this payroll option.

 Beyond just making sure your team gets paid on time and in full, Square Payroll offers up some differentiating features that make it a top contender to be any small business’s go-to payroll solution.

-So, let’s dive into the details on all of the features that Square Payroll can offer your business:
+So, let’s dive into the details on all of the features:

 One of the biggest draws that Square Payroll offers will depend on whether or not you’re already using Square POS systems.
 If you have your employees and contractors clock in and out through your Square POS system, their timecards will automatically sync with your Square Payroll app.

 At no extra cost, Square Payroll files all federal and state taxes you owe for full-time W-2 employee salaries.
+At the end of the year, Square Payroll will also generate, file, and mail all W-2 and 1099s on your business’s behalf.
 They’ll also save you from other bureaucratic headaches that often come with payroll compliance.
 With Square, you’ll be able to rest assured knowing you’re compliant in all of the following payroll nuances:

-Through the online accounts that Square Payroll offers, employees and contractors will be able to access their own personal payroll dashboards.
-Members of your team will be able to manage their direct deposit bank account, view and download their pay stubs, and update their tax withholdings.
+Through the online accounts that Square offers, employees and contractors will have 24/7 access to their own personal payroll dashboards.
+Members of your team will be able to manage their direct deposit bank account, view and download their pay stubs, and update their W-4 tax withholdings.
 All they’ll have to do is create a login through an email they’ll receive from Square once you add them to your system.